dcramps/ut4hub/README.md

 These folders can be anywhere and named anything, as long as they map to `/config`, `/paks`, and `/rules` in the volumes section of the docker-compose.yml file

 ### /config
-This directory should contain a file named `reidrect.ini`.
+This directory should contain a file named `redirect.ini`.
 The file should contain `RedirectReferences` for whatever redirect server you're using.
 Example:

 ```
 RedirectReferences=(PackageName="DM-Alanis-WindowsNoEditor",PackageURLProtocol="https",PackageURL="example.com/redirect/DM-Alanis-WindowsNoEditor.pak",PackageChecksum="MD5SumOfAlanis")